tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 .. figure:: images/sharp_and_smooth.jpg

-Switch back to ISOLDE's Rebuild tab, and *ctrl-click* on an atom from Pro382 (at the tip of the loop).
-Now use the selection extension tool:
+Now *ctrl-click* on an atom from Pro382 (at the tip of the loop).
+Use the selection tools from the bottom of the ISOLDE panel:

 .. figure:: images/selection_extension.png

-... to extend the selection by two residues either side, and press play.
+\... to extend the selection by two residues either side, and press play.
 The first and most obvious problem is that the Ser383 sidechain is pointing in the wrong direction (the pivot indicator is placed where it *should* be):